 Failure by an employer to provide these meal periods entitles the employee to extra pay and may subject the employer to certain penalties.
 Similarly, hourly employees are entitled to take a paid rest period of 10 minutes for every four hours worked or major fraction thereof.
 Failure by an employer to provide these rest periods entitles the employee to extra pay and may subject the employer to certain penalties.

-California law is very strict on who can be paid a salary and therefore be exempt from overtime wages.
+California law is stringent on who can be paid a salary and therefore be exempt from overtime wages.
 Some employers intentionally misclassify employees as salaried employees to avoid paying them overtime wages.
-Employers have paid millions of dollars to settle class action lawsuits whereby the employer had improperly classified many of its employees.
+Employers have paid millions of dollars to settle class-action lawsuits whereby the employer had improperly classified many of its employees.

 Workers in many fields are misclassified as independent contractors when by law, they are employees who are entitled to minimum wage, overtime at the rate of time and one half, and having employers bear the cost of work-related expenses.